 When you have a hectic schedule it can be challenging to maintain a healthy diet.
 This is something most of us know, but often brush this off until we see the impact our diet is having on our body and more specifically, our hair.
 Did you know that your diet has a direct impact on the health of your hair?
 Yup, that’s right.
-Your diet directly impacts the health of your hair.
+What you eat can play a huge role in the health of your hair.
 However, there are 11 super foods you can add to your diet to help you get longer and stronger hair.

 Avocados are high in vitamins B and E, which work at the cellular level to protect and strengthen hair.
 Vitamin B is essential for hair growth.
 Avocados are known as a superfood because they contain Vitamin E, which helps repair damage on the scalp, and may slow or prevent hair growth.